mulle-core/mulle-dlfcn/README.md

 This is an empty project that provides link instructions for consumers of the "dlfcn" on various platforms.
+It also provides the `MULLE_RTLD_DEFAULT` define, which is what one generally wants to use when looking up symbols with `dlysm`.

-It also provides a mulle-dlfcn header.
-It will also produce an empty library, which you need not link against.
+`mulle-dlfcn` is an empty library, which you need not link against.

 ## How to add